Representation Of Investors

 Brokers and investment advisers have an obligation to recommend investments and investment strategies that are consistent with or suitable to the needs and goals of each customer.

 Breach of Fiduciary Duty

 Brokers and firms have a continuing fiduciary duty to investors to manage a customer’s account in accordance with the needs and objectives of the customer as stated in the authorization papers or as apparent from the customer’s investment and trading history.

 Failure to Supervise

 A firm’s failure to properly supervise it’s brokers activities is an invitation to broker misconduct and other investment wrongdoing which can result in losses for investors.

 FINRA rules require member firms to establish and maintain a system to reasonably supervise the activities of each registered representative.
 All broker-dealers, registered representatives and individuals who trade securities or act as brokers for investors are subject to those regulations.

 Misrepresentations and Omissions

-If a broker has misrepresented the inherent risks of an investment or has failed to disclose the inherent risks involved in order to make the investment seem more attractive, less risky or more potentially lucrative, their conduct could be actionable.
+If a broker has misrepresented the risks of an investment or has not disclosed the risks of the investment in order to make it look more attractive, less risky or more lucrative, their conduct may be unlawful.

-When an individual broker sells an investment to a client without the approval and knowledge of the brokerage firm — the brokerage firm may be held accountable for failure to supervise.
+When an individual broker sells a client an investment that is not presently offered or overseen by the brokerage firm.
+In these instances, the brokerage firm may be held accountable for failure to supervise.